 What Records Should be Kept Other Than Tax Returns?

-- Retain paper copies of receipts (pay stubs, insurance statements, credit card statements, bank and investment statements).
+- Retain paper copies of receipts (pay stubs, life insurance statements, credit card statements, bank and investment statements).
 Keep these for one-three years.

 - Records of assets should be kept until the assets are sold (cars, investments or savings bonds).
 Once you obtain the bill of sale and the title or deed, this paperwork can be also shredded.
 On the other hand, if the deceased had used a transfer on death deed instrument, the property will automatically be transferred to the new owner.